oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/forms.md

 To switch between general and Data API forms [Processor\Shared\InitializeApiFormExtension](../../Processor/Shared/InitializeApiFormExtension.php) and [Processor\Shared\RestoreDefaultFormExtension](../../Processor/Shared/RestoreDefaultFormExtension.php) processors can be used.

 A form for a particular entity is built on the fly based on [Data API configuration](./configuration.md) and an entity metadata.
-It is performed by [Processor\Shared\BuildFormBuilder](../../Processor/Shared/BuildFormBuilder.php) processor
+It is performed by [Processor\Shared\BuildFormBuilder](../../Processor/Shared/BuildFormBuilder.php) processor.